MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-diagnostics-health-check.md

 This test checks whether the proxy is configured on the device.
 If the end-user device is configured to use a proxy for outgoing traffic to the internet, the destination IPs/FQDNs acquired by the client need to be excluded by a Proxy Auto-Configuration (PAC) file or with the Web Proxy Auto-Discovery (WPAD) protocol.

 #### Change the PAC file
 Add the FQDNs/IPs to be tunneled to Global Secure Access edge as exclusions in the PAC file, so that HTTP requests for these destinations won’t be redirected to the proxy.
-(These FQDNs/IPs are also set to be tunneled to Global Secure Access in the forwarding profile).
+(These FQDNs/IPs are also set to be tunneled to Global Secure Access in the forwarding profile.)
 For the client's status health to be shown properly, add the FQDN used for health probing to the exclusions list: edgediagnostic.globalsecureaccess.microsoft.com

 Example PAC file containing exclusions: